BxlLabs/interview-miniprojects/mean-stack.md

 ## Introduction

 This exercise is to see how comfortable you are working with a MEAN stack.
-The will have to implement a simple API (back-end) and also a simple Angular application (front-end).
+You will have to implement a simple API (back-end) and also a simple Angular application (front-end).

 ## The API